-The coefficient for when CPUWatch stops a process is built into the Perl module and when a process exceeds that value CPUWatch sends the process a SIGSTOP signal and then the process is stalled.
-The built-in coefficient value is this:
+The coefficient for when CPUWatch stops a process is built into the Perl module.
+When a process exceeds that value, CPUWatch sends the process a SIGSTOP signal which stalls the process.
+To see the built-in coefficient value, run the following grep command:

 $PERCENT_LOAD_TO_START_CURTAILMENT = 0.875;

-You can also look at the load average information on the server to confirm if the system has been experiencing periods of high load average recently.
-Please refer to these links for more information:
+You can also look at the load average information on the server to confirm if the system has been experiencing periods of high load average recently, which will show more CPU power is being used.

 kill -9 $PID